kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `--log-folder $pathname`: says where to put the logs from the controllers.
 Will be `mkdir -p` if absent.
 Defaults to `${PWD}/kubestellar-logs`.
+- `--local-kcp $bool`: says whether to expect to find a local process named "kcp".
+Defaults to "true".
 - `-h` or `--help`: print a brief usage message and terminate.

 #### Kubestellar init

-This subcommand is used after installation to finish setup and does the following four things.
+This subcommand is used after installation to finish setup and does the following five things.

+1. Waits for the kcp server to be in service and the `root:compute` workspace to be usable.

-1. Ensure that the edge service provider workspace (ESPW) exists and has the required contents.
+2. Ensure that the edge service provider workspace (ESPW) exists and has the required contents.

-2. Ensure that the `root:compute` workspace has been extended with the RBAC objects that enable the syncer to propagate reported state for downsynced objects defined by the APIExport from that workspace of a subset of the Kubernetes API for managing containerized workloads.
+3. Ensure that the `root:compute` workspace has been extended with the RBAC objects that enable the syncer to propagate reported state for downsynced objects defined by the APIExport from that workspace of a subset of the Kubernetes API for managing containerized workloads.

-3. Ensure the existence of an inventory management workspace at pathname "root:imw1".
+4. Ensure the existence of an inventory management workspace at pathname "root:imw1".

-4. Ensure the existence of a workload management workspace at pathname "root:wmw1" and that it has APIBindings that import the namespaced Kubernetes resources (kinds of objects) for management of containerized workloads.
+5. Ensure the existence of a workload management workspace at pathname "root:wmw1" and that it has APIBindings that import the namespaced Kubernetes resources (kinds of objects) for management of containerized workloads.